gabrielegilardi/ANFIS/README.md

 The ANFIS has a layout of [1, 1, 1, 1] and 17 variables.

-Correlation predicted/actual values: 0.965 (training), 0.961 (test).
+Predicted/actual correlation values: 0.965 (training), 0.961 (test).

 ### Multi-label continuous problem example: stock